Grand Duke George Alexandrovich of Russia

 George in 1898; Photo Credit – Wikipedia

 On June 28, 1899, 28-year-old Grand Duke George Alexandrovich suddenly died.
 He had gone out alone to ride his motorcycle and when he did not return, his staff sent out a search party.
 George had been found lying on the side of the road, struggling to breathe, with blood oozing from his mouth, by a peasant woman who supported him in her arms until he died.
-The peasant woman later made the trip to St. Petersburg to tell Empress Maria Feodorovna about George’s last moments.
+The peasant woman later traveled to St. Petersburg to tell Empress Maria Feodorovna about George’s last moments.
 On the site of George’s death, a memorial made of Carrara marble was built.

 George’s funeral was held on August 14, 1899, at the Peter and Paul Cathedral in St. Petersburg.
 The funeral was very difficult for his mother Empress Maria Feodorovna.
 As George’s coffin was lowered into the crypt, she could see the coffins of her husband and her infant son Alexander Alexandrovich.
 Burying a second child was too much, and she collapsed into the arms of her daughter Xenia saying, “Home, let’s go home.
 I can’t stand anymore.”